-Lea arning outcomes Asses sment criteria Evidence type Portfolio reference Date 5 Minimise the risk of damage to the 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. work and surrounding area 5.2 Minimise damage and maintain a clean work space. when preparing 5.3 Dispose of waste in accordance with current legislation. thatching materials 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
+Lea nrning outcomes Asses ssment criteria Evidence type Portfolio reference Date 5 Minimise the risk of damage to the 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. work and surrounding area 5.2 Minimise damage and maintain a clean work space. when preparing 5.3 Dispose of waste in accordance with current legislation. thatching materials 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
 6 Complete the work 6.1 Demonstrate completion of the work within the allocated time. within the allocated time when preparing thatching materials 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.

-Lea arning outcomes Asses sment criteria Evidence type Portfolio reference Date 7 Comply with the given contract information to prepare thatching materials to the required specification 7.1 7.2 7.3 Demonstrate the following work skills when preparing thatching materials: measuring, bedding, damping, shaking, butting, bundling, bunching, pulling, yealming, tying, splitting and twisting.
-Prepare two of the following thatching materials to given working instructions: cereal straw water reed sedge grass heather marram bent bracken rush flax turf alternative specialist materials spars, sways and liggers. type reference equipment.
+Lea arning outcomes Asses ssment criteria Evidence type Portfolio reference Date 7 Comply with the given contract information to prepare thatching materials to the required specification 7.1 Demonstrate the following work skills when preparing thatching materials: measuring, bedding, damping, shaking, butting, bundling, bunching, pulling, yealming, tying, splitting and twisting.
+Prepare two of the following thatching materials to given working instructions: cereal straw water reed sedge grass heather marram bent bracken rush flax turf alternative specialist materials spars, sways and liggers.
+Safely use materials, hand tools, portable power tools and ancillary /.5 equipment.